 I first read this book when I was about fourteen years of age.
-Not a prodigious reader, something that came out of the fact that I was a struggling reader – a dyslexic.
+Not a prodigious reader which was something that came out of the fact that I was a struggling reader – a dyslexic.
 With school then becoming a place of false hope, a victim of insidious bullying that threatened to break my young resolve, I visited the school library like one who would visit Lourdes.
 Somehow, just the act of pilgrimage could do it.
 I browsed the bookshelves in the hope of divine intervention.
 My normal choice was a history or geography book that gave me facts, packages of knowledge, small chunks that could be digested easily.
 I was not good at reading novels that would demand days of attention or maybe even weeks.
 I was a poor reader who struggled over every word.
 In class, there was no escaping when the teacher asked you to read.
 My failing attempts were met with snorts and ridicule.
 The scars that were left from those days still itch today as I stand in front of classes of students who see books and reading as irrelevant antiquities in an age that sees the magic of the internet as just something that we have in our everyday lives.
 I am sure that I would have been one of these if it had not been for the pressure from my dad, Romeo and Juliet and The Old Man and The Sea.

 I started reading Hemingway’s novella today and was struck by how fresh it all was.
 Time sits inside books waiting for somebody special to release it.
 I was back to the tragedy of man, the eternal effort to fight forces and events that cannot be controlled.
 Sometimes, shit happens.
 If you are unlucky, like Santiago, shit happens more frequently.
 Now, I don’t know where I stand on the fate thing but it may as well serve as a metaphor for the whole explanation of happening.
 If it ever happened, it was fate.
 If a tile fell off a roof and cleaved through my head, it was fate.
 If a tree blew down on top of my car with me inside it, rendering me a cripple, it was fate.
 If I then went on to tackle my unfortunate brush with fate by writing numerous novels that thousands of people read, it was fate again.
 Lottery wins, cancer, getting married…yup, you’ve got it, fate.
 I ought to alliterate fate with an expletive because it’s so fucking greedy and so, so much in need of recognition.